GabbedT/ApogeoRV/doc/sphinx/reference/control_status_registers.rst

 The user mode CSRs are mostly **shadows of the M-mode CSRs**, that means a read of a particular CSR, will target a machine mode CSR.
 The **M-mode performance counters** are all accessable by U-level code *only if the relative bit of mcounteren CSR is asserted*.
 There are some registers that can be accessed freely by U-level code without checking the *mcounteren* CSR.

-Floating Point Register
+Floating-point CSR
 ~~~~~~~~~~~~~~~~~~~~~~~

-The **fcsr** register contains the **fflags** and **frm** registers, those can be accessed independentely without any additional shift operation to bring the values in the low bit of the result register.
-The **fflags** register is directly connected with the floating point unit exception flags and it's updated every time a floating point operation is executed, RISC-V doesn't require raising exceptions when a floating point flag gets set.
-That means that if we issue 2 float operations, the first
-generate a flag and the second do not, we'll lose the exception flag status.
+The **fcsr** address exposes the floating-point flags.
+The implementation stores
+the five fflags bits directly; the dynamic rounding mode is fixed to
+round-to-nearest-even in the current FPU.
+The flags are updated when a valid floating-point result leaves the FPU.
+They
+are not accumulated across operations: a later operation replaces the previous
+flag values, and a pipeline flush clears them.

 .. note:: To catch a possible exception from a float operation, the programmer must execute the instruction first, followed by a `fence` to wait until the pipeline gets cleared and **only then** read the CSR register.

-.. warning:: Floating Point flags are set after the operation is executed, not after it gets written back.
-Reading the floating point register after an exception gets caught or an interrupt is received, could possibly return an invalid value.
+.. warning:: Floating-point flags are set after the operation is executed, not after it gets written back.
+Use a fence before reading them if software needs to wait for the operation to leave the pipeline.

 .. list-table:: FCSR CSR